Rio Pecos Cotton California Western Saddles Pads

 Rio Pecos Cotton California Western Saddles pads have a unique angled lower edge to the pad, which makes them look fantastic underneath all types of western saddles.

-The core of all Mattes saddle pads are made of two layers: POLY-FLEX® (a deep-needled polyester felt) is used to maintain the shape and spread the pressure, while polyester wadding provides padding and allows air to flow through the fabric.
-Mattes avoid the use of foam, neoprene or gel, making the whole pad breathable.
+The core of all Mattes saddle pads is made of two layers: POLY-FLEX® (a deep-needled polyester felt) is used to maintain the shape and spread the pressure, while polyester wadding provides padding and allows air to flow through the fabric.
+Mattes avoid the use of foam, neoprene, or gel, making the whole pad breathable.

 MATTES developed the CORRECTION® system to allow flexible and easy changes to saddle fit by up to 30 mm: to easily compensate for the rapid physical development of young horses in training, for horses that have been out of work for some time, or for trained horses which change shape a lot during the competition season, whenever quick alterations are needed.

 Simply add extra shims, or just as importantly, remove them, to suit the horse’s changing shape.
 It is crucial to balance out long-term irregularities in conformation.
 These should never be corrected by adjusting the saddle itself!